 Many believe that climate change will be the single most problematic global social and environmental issue in the coming decades.
 Ever since 1997, when the U.S. Senate passed the Byrd-Hagel Resolution by a 95-0 vote, the USA has been an obstacle to securing meaningful international agreement on climate change.
-During this time, China has become by far the world's leading emitter of greenhouse gases, emissions which are still rising as of 2020; with the USA in process of withdrawing from the Paris Agreement, China has no incentive to improve its performance.
-After dissolution two powerful new nations (the Western and Northeastern States of America) would likely support more effective action on climate change on the world stage.
+During this time, China has become by far the world's leading emitter of greenhouse gases, emissions which are still rising as of 2021.
+However, after the dissolution of the USA two powerful new nations (the Northeastern and Western States of America) would likely support more effective action on climate change on the world stage.

-But almost certainly there will be other sources of serious global instability in the future.
+Almost certainly there will be other sources of serious global instability in the future.
 The Russian Federation has already breached the international consensus against the violent rearrangement of national borders that had existed since the end of World War II.
 China, the emerging superpower, also will test the limits of this consensus.
 Year 2008 showed how a global crisis can appear suddenly.
 If the destructive polarization of viewpoints among the U.S. citizenry, which has been inexorably leading to greater extremism, is not overcome, some unanticipated type of serious international disruption might possibly push this polarization into truly dangerous and damaging waters.

-Appendix 1: Constitutional Changes
+Appendix 1: Constitutional Changes for the Breakup